|

 Samuel Ruggles |

-The pictures above are of Samuel and Nancy Ruggles and below are of Samuel
+The attached pictures are of Samuel and Nancy Ruggles painted by Samuel F.W.

-the printer Elisha Loomis and the Chamberlains stayed in Honolulu.
-Samuel
+Loomis and the Chamberlains stayed in Honolulu.
+Samuel Ruggles and Samuel

 |